Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Full discretization

 Fully discrete electromagnetic fields $\E\tauh$ and $\H\tauh$ are then defined for these boundary densities through the discrete representation formulas.
 These numerical solutions then fulfill, for any $\bx\in\Omega$ away from the boundary, the error bound

-where the constant $C$ depends on higher Sobolev norms of the exact solution, the boundary $\Gamma$, the point $\bx$, on $\alpha$ and polynomially on the final time $T$.
-To give this simplified version of the error bound, the mild step size restriction $\tau\le C h^{4\alpha(k+1)}$ was assumed. \end{theorem} \begin{proof} (i) \emph{Properties of $\ba^{-1}$} \\ The nonlinearity $\ba^{-1}(\bx) = \abs{\bx}^{\frac{1-\alpha}{\alpha}}\bx$ fulfills, by \cite[Lemma 2.3.16]{B15}, the following positivity property
+where the constant $C$ depends on higher Sobolev norms of the exact solution, the boundary $\Gamma$, the point $\bx$, on $\alpha$ and polynomially on the final time $T$. \brev In the formulations of the error bounds, we use again the shorthand $ \vtn = (t_n+c_i\tau)_{i=1}^m$ to denote the evaluation at the stages of the underlying Runge--Kutta method. \erev To give this simplified version of the error bound, the mild mesh width restriction \brev $h^{4\alpha(k+1)}\le C \tau$ \erev was assumed. \end{theorem} \begin{proof} (i) \emph{Properties of $\ba^{-1}$} \\ The nonlinearity $\ba^{-1}(\bx) = \abs{\bx}^{\frac{1-\alpha}{\alpha}}\bx$ fulfills, by \cite[Lemma 2.3.16]{B15}, the following positivity property

 In particular, this identity implies a positivity condition of $\ba$, which reads

 Furthermore, applying the fundamental theorem of calculus yields, by using the closed form \eqref{eq:Da-explicit-form} of the Jacobian of the nonlinearity $ \ba^{-1}$ , directly the following bound from above